raflemin12/scrape_vx_futures/README.md

 ## Step 3

-- Store CSV files in a data structure
+- Store CSV files in a data structure or GCP

 ## Step 4